Why Real Estate Companies Are Moving Away From Third-Party Apps and Owning Their Data | AI for Real Estate in NYC, Boston & Upstate NY

 CRM interactions

-Applying AI and ChatGPT Against Your Own Data
+Applying AI and ChatGPT Directly Against Your Data

-Automated leasing workflows: AI drafts responses, schedules tours, screens leads, and manages follow-ups automatically.
+AI drafts responses, schedules tours, screens leads, and manages follow-ups with consistency.

-Tenant experience automation: AI responds to inquiries, creates custom helpdesk workflows, and ensures 24/7 support without increasing headcount.
+AI responds to inquiries, creates custom helpdesk workflows, and delivers consistent service around the clock.

 Why This Matters Most in NYC, Boston, and Upstate Markets